List of main battle tanks by generation: Definition of main battle tank generations

 The Canadian Army Command & Staff College developed a system to classify Western main battle tanks in three different generations (Soviet/Russian ones are not covered).
 Tanks such as the Chieftain, Leopard 1, M48 and M60 are considered first generation MBTs, while the Challenger 1, Leopard 2 and M1 Abrams are considered second generation ones.
 Digital tanks such as the Leclerc, Leopard 2A5 and M1A2 Abrams are considered third generation tanks.

-The military of the People's Republic of China also recognizes three generations of its own tanks.
+The military of the People's Republic of China recognizes four generations of its own tanks.

 In his 1983 book, Rolf Hilmes describes three generations of post-war main battle tanks.
 In his system for the classification of main battle tanks, the first generation of MBTs was roughly being fielded between 1950 and 1960, the second generation roughly between 1960 and 1970, and the third generation starting in 1980 with a predicted end by 1990.

 In Hilmes' system, older tanks cannot reach higher generations via upgrades even when these upgrades include all characteristics defining the newer generations.
 Instead, heavily upgraded tanks belong to so-called intermediate generations (Zwischengenerationen) with the first, ranging from 1970 to 1980, containing upgraded second generation MBTs (e.g. M60A2, Leopard 1A4) as well as new MBTs produced during that time frame (e.g. the T-64, Merkava and TAM) which lack some of the features defining the third generation.
 The first generation of main battle tanks was based on or influenced by designs of World War II, most notably the Soviet T-34.
 The second generation was equipped with NBC protection systems, night-vision devices, a stabilized main gun and at least a mechanical fire-control system.
 The third generation is in Western parlance determined by the usage of thermal imagers, improved fire-control systems and special armour.

 However, Hilmes acknowledged that tanks cannot be definitively grouped by generations, as each tank-producing country develops and introduces its tanks in tune with its own ideas and needs.
 He also states that breakdown of postwar tanks by generations is based on timeframe and technical factors, as a basis for further discussion.

 By 2007, Hilmes saw a fourth generation of post-war main battle tanks (containing certain tanks fielded in 1990 to 2000) and predicted a fifth (expected to appear by 2010).
 Defining characteristics of the fourth generation are autoloaders, adapted modular armour, battlefield managements systems and improved digital electronics, more powerful guns, night sights (passive or thermal imagers) for the commander's independent periscope and often hydropneumatic suspensions.
 Additionally, a third intermediate generation (1990 to 2000) was established in his system, containing tanks like the Leopard 2A5, the PT-91 Twardy and the T-90.